CesiumGS/wetzel/README.md

 ---

-Developed by the Cesium team.
+Developed by the Cesium team and external contributors.
 <p align="center">
 <a href="http://cesiumjs.org/"><img src="doc/cesium.png" /></a>
 </p>